-Dr Mark Cooksey - Managing Director and Chief Executive Officer
+Name: Dr Mark Cooksey

+Title: Managing Director and Chief Executive Officer

-Experience and expertise Dr. Mark Cooksey is a highly experienced engineer with more than 25 years experience in process improvement and process development leadership positions with Rio Tinto, GE and CSIRO.
+Experience and expertise: Dr. Mark Cooksey is a highly experienced engineer with more than 25 years' experience in process improvement and process development leadership positions with Rio Tinto, GE and CSIRO.
 Mark has direct experience in aluminium smelting, commencing his career as an engineer at Comalco (now Rio Tinto Alcan) where he led process improvement initiatives at the aluminium smelter operations in Gladstone and New Zealand.
-Dr Cooksey also has substantial knowledge of the commercialisation process for new technologies, serving a number of roles, including Senior Principal Research Leader, at the CSIRO for approximately 16 years.
-Mark holds a PhD (Chemicals & Materials Engineering) from the University of Auckland and a Bachelor of Engineering (Materials - First Class Honours) and Bachelor of Science (Information Technology and Applied Mathematics) from the University of Western Australia.
+Dr Cooksey also has substantial knowledge of the commercialisation process for new technologies, serving several roles, including Senior Principal Research Leader, at the CSIRO for approximately 16 years.
+Mark holds a PhD (Chemicals & Materials Engineering) from the University of Auckland and a Bachelor of Engineering (Materials - First Class Honours) and Bachelor of Science (Information Technology and Applied

-Other Current Directorships None

-Former Directorships (Last Three Years) None

-Special Responsibilities -

-Interests in shares 535,000 ordinary shares

-Interests in options 300,000 unlisted options under ESOP exercisable at 16.92 cents expiring on 1 June 2028.
-187,500 listed options under SPP exercisable at 12.00 cents expiring on 6 September 2025

-Interests in rights None

-Contractual rights in shares None
+Mathematics) from the University of Western Australia.